sahilrajput03/nvm-autoswitching/README.md

 # nvm alias default 20.12.0	# (older)

-## Creating a `.nvmrc` file
+## Creating a `.nvmrc` file in current working directory
 node -v > .nvmrc

+## Install node version mentioned in .nvmrc file in current working directory
+nvm install

-## ❤️ Switch to node version as mentioned in .nvmrc file in current working directory
+## Switch to Node version mentioned in .nvmrc in current working directory
 nvm use

-# Use defautl node version set in nvm (`check by nvm list | grep default`) in the current shell session
+# Switch to defautl node version set in nvm (`check by nvm list | grep default`) in the current shell session
 nvm use default
 ```